How we score mattresses and beds

 - Cushioning.
 Padding depth and comfort for sitting up against the headboard.

 - Style and finish.
-Appearance, fabric quality, perceived premium feel.
+Appearance, fabric quality, perceived finish of the headboard in the room.

 Bedding (duvets, toppers, throws, sets)